By Steve Vogel

 Officials at Hill Air Force Base in Utah, which oversaw the planes, approved a consultant’s recommendation in 2009 to “dispose of/recycle the 18 UC-123K ‘Agent Orange’ aircraft as soon as possible to avoid further risk from media publicity, litigation, and liability for presumptive compensation,” according to a base memo in August 2009.

-Posted by GPD on August 9, 2013, With 1513 Reads Filed under Agent Orange, Health.
+Posted by GPD on August 9, 2013, With 1515 Reads Filed under Agent Orange, Health.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.